concur/concur-platform-sdk-js/README.md

         // Error will contian the error returned by the server });

-    //This will contain a list of expense entries var options = {
+    //This will contain an expense entry
+    var options = {
         oauthToken:oauthToken,
         id:entriesId